 Without warning there was a tremendous crash as the ship ran aground and she shuddered to a sudden halt.
 The ship shook as the captain tried in vain to free her and she listed first one way then the other before the swell from the south swung her stern ashore and aground high on the rocks.
 She finally settled with a heavy list to starboard and the crew set about preparations to abandon her in case she started to go down.

-All that night they kept in continuous wireless contact with Malin Head Radio as a fleet of rescue vessels headed towards their position.
+Throughout the night they kept in continuous wireless contact with Malin Head Radio as a fleet of rescue vessels headed towards their position.
 By morning Mallaig and Barra lifeboats, two frigates and two trawlers were standing by but could do little as the ship settled deeper in the water.
 Eventually, as the list reached a precarious sixty degrees, the captain ordered the crew to leave the ship and they scrambled down the nets which had been thrown over the side and into the waiting lifeboats.
-No one was hurt and they were all taken safely to Tobermory leaving their ship behind on the rocky islet of Eilean Soa.
+No one was hurt and the crew were taken safely to Tobermory leaving their ship behind on the rocky islet of Eilean Soa.
 Four days later during Saturday night the Tapti, pounded by yet another severe gale, slipped off the rocks and sank in deep water.